miqbalrr/grab-meta/Readme.md

 # Grab Meta
-A too for getting meta data from url
+A tool for getting meta data from url

 ### exlcude twitter